aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 Statically-typed languages already do the kind of work our type-based analysis did; additional type-based static analysis is mostly useful in dynamically typed languages.
 There have been (mostly research) projects to build static type inference systems for languages including Python, Ruby, and Lisp.
 These systems are usually built around optional type annotations; you can have static types when you want them, and fall back to dynamic typing when you don’t.
 This is especially helpful for integrating some static typing into existing code bases.

 Non-typed-based checks, like our variable-usage one, are applicable to both dynamically and statically typed languages.
-However, many statically typed languages, like C++ and Java, require you to declare variables and already give basic warnings like the ones we created.
-There are still custom checks that can be written, for example, checks that are specific to your project’s style guide or extra safety precautions based on security policies.
+However, many statically typed languages, like C++ and Java, require you to declare variables, and already give basic warnings like the ones we created.
+There are still custom checks that can be written; for example, checks that are specific to your project’s style guide or extra safety precautions based on security policies.

 While Julia does have great tools for enabling static analysis, it’s not alone.
 Lisp, of course, is famous for having the code be a data structure of nested lists, so it tends to be easy to get at the AST.
 Java also exposes its AST, although the AST is much more complicated than Lisp’s.
 Some languages or language tool-chains are not designed to allow mere users to poke around at internal representations.
-For open-source tool chains (especially well-commented ones), one option is to add the hooks you want to pull out the AST.
+For open-source tool chains (especially well-commented ones), one option is to add the hooks you want to pull out to the AST.

-In cases where that won’t work, the final fall-back is writing a parser yourself; this is to be avoided when possible.
+In cases where that won’t work, the final fallback is writing a parser yourself; this is to be avoided when possible.
 It’s a lot of work to cover the full grammar of most programming languages, and you’ll have to update it yourself as new features are added to the language (rather than getting the updates automatically from upstream).
 Depending on the checks you want to do, you may be able to get away with parsing only some lines or a subset of language features, which would greatly decrease the cost of writing your own parser.

 Hopefully, your new understanding of how static analysis tools are written will help you understand the tools you use on your code, and maybe inspire you to write one of your own.